 These settings, help you define and manage your organization’s network boundaries.
 You will need to configure these settings to control which locations are blocked and which locations are considered trusted

 Application Guard uses this information to automatically transfer any requests to access the non-corporate resources into the Application Guard container

-So let’s take a look at the settings I configured!
+So let’s take a look at the additional resource settings I have configured!

 3. Deploy it with Powershell